 - Cardiology: Cardiology fellowships focus on the diagnosis and treatment of heart diseases.
 Cardiologists often work with patients who have conditions like coronary artery disease, heart failure, and arrhythmias.

-- Gastroenterology: Gastroenterology fellowships deal with disorders of the gastrointestinal tract, including the esophagus, stomach, liver, pancreas, and intestines.
-Gastroenterologists address issues such as Crohn’s disease, irritable bowel syndrome, and liver diseases.
+- Gastroenterology: Gastroenterology fellowships deal with disorders of the gastrointestinal tract, including the oesophagus, stomach, liver, pancreas, and intestines.
+Gastroenterologists address issues such as Crohn's disease, irritable bowel syndrome, and liver diseases.

 - Nephrology: Nephrology fellowships concentrate on kidney diseases and renal function.
 Nephrologists manage conditions like chronic kidney disease, hypertension, and kidney transplantation.

-- Pulmonary and Critical Care Medicine: These fellowships combine pulmonary medicine (lung diseases) with critical care, making physicians experts in managing patients with severe respiratory conditions.
+- Pulmonary and Critical Care Medicine: These fellowships combine pulmonary medicine (respiratory diseases) with critical care, making physicians experts in the management of patients with severe respiratory conditions.

-- Rheumatology: Rheumatology fellowships are centered on autoimmune and inflammatory diseases, such as rheumatoid arthritis, lupus, and vasculitis.
+- Rheumatology: Rheumatology fellowships focus on autoimmune and inflammatory diseases, such as rheumatoid arthritis, lupus, and vasculitis.

-- Endocrinology: Endocrinology fellowships deal with hormone-related disorders and conditions like diabetes, thyroid disorders, and hormonal imbalances.
+- Endocrinology: Endocrinology fellowships concentrate on hormone-related disorders and conditions, such as diabetes, thyroid disorders, and hormonal imbalances.

 - Infectious Disease: Infectious disease fellowships focus on the prevention, diagnosis, and treatment of infectious illnesses, including viral and bacterial infections.